Fri, 10/01/2021 - 8:00am to Fri, 03/18/2022 - 5:00pm

 1st Floor, Ocean Side

 The postcard photograph was the means through which the Filipino men tried to convey their success in America.
 On one side is a picture of them in beautiful clothes and well groomed.
 They’d order a dozen of the photographs to send to their families in the Philippines.
 They wrote of positive things, often never mentioning the hardships they were going through.
-As Tomas Lasitonia said, if you send a letter home, they expect you to put some money inside.
+As Tomas Lasitonia, a Filipino who came to the U.S. in the early 1920s and eventually made the Salinas Valley his home said, "if you send a letter home, they expect you to put some money inside."
 A postcard was a simple way to keep in touch without sending money home.